 If you are a news blog, I recommend to include month and year in the permalink structure.
-Otherwise, you can just go with post name.
-I also recommend you to edit manually the permalink to make it short but meaningful.
+Otherwise, you can just go with the post name.
+I also recommend you edit manually the permalink to make it short but meaningful.
 Too long URLs are also not good for SEO.

 I recommend you to use any of these permalink structures.

 WordPress will automatically redirect old URLs on the new permalink structure.
 It will change your .htaccess file permalink redirection.

 If your website is old, I recommend you not to change the permalink structure.
 If you have so many posts indexed in Google, Changing permalink structure will affect your search engine ranking.
 So you should also do 301 Redirect to tell search engines that you have permanently moved URLs.
 If you are thinking to do the same, you must take extra precautions or hire a professional.